stemhacks/hourofcode-workshop/README.md

 # How to learn more

-If anything you saw above seemed interesting or useful than congrats!
-Coding is a great skill for your to learn.
-Below are a couple of great links for if you want to learn more about programming
+If anything you see above seems interesting or useful, congrats!
+Coding is a great skill for you to learn.
+Below are a couple of great links for if you want to learn more about programming.

-[Free Code Camp](freecodecamp.com) - Learn to program by helping non-profits
+[Free Code Camp](freecodecamp.com) - Learn to program by helping non-profits.

 [Codecademy](codecademy.com) - A great place to test the waters with programming.
-Learn the basics of programming here
+Learn the basics of programming here.

-[Khanacademy](https://www.khanacademy.org/computing) - Learn how to code from Sal Khan himself
+[Khanacademy](https://www.khanacademy.org/computing) - Learn how to code from Sal Khan himself.